Back

 Interview process description:

-The program will conduct interviews this year in a virtual format, with applicants interviewing individually with three faculty members.
+The program conducts interviews in a virtual format, with applicants interviewing individually with three faculty members.
+Interviews with each faculty member last about 30 minutes.
 There will also be a virtual group information session about the program and the metropolitan area, as well as a virtual group-based Q&A session with current interns.

 Applicants may only apply to one of the program's two Tracks.